Enthalpy of fusion

 Industrial and scientific applications

-The enthalpy of fusion is an essential indicator in many fields:
+The enthalpy of fusion is a key indicator in many fields:

 - Cosmetics and pharmaceuticals : study of the thermal stability of waxes, butters, excipients, active ingredients.

-- Food industry and nutraceuticals : characterization of the crystallization of fats, cocoa butters, or plant extracts.
+- Agri-food and nutraceuticals : characterization of the crystallization of fats, cocoa butters, or plant extracts.

-- Materials and polymers : evaluation of the degree of crystallinity, purity and structural modifications after aging or heat treatment.
+- Materials and polymers : evaluation of the degree of crystallinity, purity and structural changes after aging or heat treatment.

 - Environment and chemistry : analysis of organic or mineral compounds to determine their thermal behavior.